-TCC’s Music Program faculty wish to share our skill and passion for Music with you and prepare you for successful transfer, completion of your degree, and achievement of your professional goals.
+The TCC History Program faculty team looks forward to working with you!
+Our history faculty are professional scholars and educators, who are connected and engaged with our local, state and national, but also international community.
+TCC’s History Program faculty wish to share our skill and passion for history with you and prepare you for successful transfer, completion of your degree, and achievement of your professional goals.

 TCC Music Program Contact and Advisor Information

-Tacoma Community College and the Humanities Program are well connected with our community; become connected with us!
+Tacoma Community College and the History Program are well connected with our community; become connected with us!

 Student Clubs - Start networking at TCC!
 TCC students organize many student clubs.
 Every year there are new opportunities available to get involved: https://www.tacomacc.edu/campuslife/organizationsandactivities/

-Social Media – Join us on Facebook and learn what’s happening in Music specifically, in the Arts, Humanities, and Social Sciences, and at TCC in general.
+Social Media – Join us on Facebook and learn what’s happening in the Arts, Humanities, and Social Sciences and at TCC in general.

-The Music Program enables you to embed professional internships, experimental learning, service learning, and study abroad in your educational experience at Tacoma Community College.
-Please connect with a Music Faculty Advisor for guidance.
+The History Program enables you to embed professional internships, experimental learning, service learning, and study abroad in your educational experience at Tacoma Community College.
+Please connect with a History Faculty Advisor for guidance.

-Effective intercultural communication skills, critical thinking, and an understanding of the complexities of the human experience are important and valued skillsets in our society.
-Organizations and private donors invest in scholarship funds to make the educational pathway in the Humanities more affordable and also more relevant to today's and tomorrow's needs.
+Since a degree in history provides students with the understanding of events which are of key importance to historians and can be applied to many other fields of study, many organizations award scholarships for history majors to further their academic achievements.
 We recommend you consider some of the initiatives and opportunities funded so that you can not only identify potential funding sources to support your educational pathway but may potentially even enhance it with a study abroad or other educational enrichment opportunity that will enable you to distinguish yourself in your educational and professional career pathway and open more doors for life-long success.

-Here are some of the scholarships available to students of Music:
+Here are some of the scholarships available to students of History:

 Tacoma Community College Foundation Scholarships: The TCC Foundation offers dozens of scholarships each year in Art, Humanities, and other General Scholarships.
-Scholarships for the 2016-2017 academic year are open from January 1 - April 17, 2016.
+Scholarships for the academic year are generally open from January 1 to April 15.
 To learn more, click here.

 University of Washington Transfer Scholarship: Martin Family Foundation Scholarship Programs